Plural voting: Northern Ireland

-Until the Electoral Law Act 1968 took effect in 1969, the Queen's University, Belfast constituency was retained in the Parliament of Northern Ireland, giving an additional vote to graduates.
+Until the Electoral Law Act (Northern Ireland) 1968 took effect in 1969, the Queen's University, Belfast constituency was retained in the Parliament of Northern Ireland, giving an additional vote to graduates.
 As well, owners of businesses were allowed to cast more than one vote in parliamentary elections.
 Tim Pat Coogan wrote on this subject:

 Limited companies and occupiers of premises with a rateable valuation of £10 could appoint nominees—as could companies for each £10 of their valuations—under a system of plural voting, which even allowed such votes to be cast in another constituency...

 Plural voting also existed in local government elections in Northern Ireland, as in the rest of the United Kingdom (see above).

 Contemporary theory

 Philosopher Thomas Mulligan has proposed a system of plural voting which uses a mathematical algorithm to determine voters' ability and then gives higher-ability voters more votes.

-Yulia Latynina proposes to offer money to voters who agree to sell their voting right.